ptsefton/pptx_to_md/README.md

 The result ia directory `your-preso/` and with an `index.md` file in it.

 The script WILL NOT create images for the slides (but see below the experimental part) - for that you need a PDF file.
-The best way to get a PDF is to manually create it from the application you used to make the .pptx file, usually Microsoft Word or Google Slides. if you have a PDF file with the same name as the .pprtx with a .pdf extension run:
+The best way to get a PDF is to manually create it from the application you used to make the .pptx file, usually Microsoft Word or Google Slides. if you have a PDF file with the same name as the .pptx with a .pdf extension run:

     uv run pptx2md.py  your-preso.pptx